PEP 770 – Improving measurability of Python packages with Software Bill-of-Materials

 of 2.5

-or higher, PyPI SHOULD validate that all specified files are present
+or higher, PyPI and other indices SHOULD validate that all files

 Project source metadata